Sleep Apnea Treatment in Denton, TX

 CPAP machines can be noisy.
 Though they’re much less noisy than they used to be, some people still have difficulty sleeping while a CPAP machine is running.
 This is one of the reasons some people stop using them.

 If the noise of a CPAP machine bothers you, an oral appliance can treat your sleep apnea silently.
-Oral appliances are simply mouthpieces that are designed keep your airway open, so they don’t make any noise.
+Oral appliances are simply mouthpieces designed to keep your airway open, so they don’t make any noise.

 Can sleep apnea be cured?